boltops-tools/terraspace-docs/_docs/state/approaches.md

 An interesting point here is how we design the stacks, and group modules together affect the required level of coordination.
 For example, a fully distributed system with thousands of tiny microservices will require more coordination than a monolith.
 Ideally, stacks should be as self-sufficient as possible, else cost of coordination will be high.

+Remember, which cloud resources belong to which terraform statefile is can also be difficult.
+The [terraspace summary]({% link _docs/intro/summary-command.md %}) command can help.
+It provides a summary of resources grouped by statefile.

 All that being said, here's an example of this setup with terraspace:

 config/terraform/backend.rb